 The motion detector went off twice during the night and I had difficulty turning off the very loud piercing pulsing sound on both occasions even though it’s a very easy combination number to deactivate it.
 The Chef remembered nothing of it this morning; she’d slept through it all.

 Despite my disturbed night I awoke at 06:30, got dressed and went outside to further reduce the volume of scrap, formerly our awning.
-I needed to reduce its volume as small as possible and then dispose of it somewhere as it was extra weight and space we didn’t want.
+I needed to reduce its volume as small as possible and then dispose of it somewhere as it was taking up space and was extra weight we didn’t want.
 My early morning hack-sawing will have woken some new ‘neighbours’ who sometime during the night had been silly enough to move their RV’s up to join us out of the wind.

 After much effort sawing the steelwork, cutting up the awning, and liberal use of duct tape I was left with two large ‘parcels’.
 All I had to do now was get rid of them.